Is whole life insurance a “good” investment? That’s a tricky question because a “good” investment is relative to each person’s situation.

 The added value: In addition to the peace of mind you get when you’re young, your death benefit can give you more freedom with other financial assets during retirement.
 For instance, people who want to leave a legacy are sometimes hesitant to spend down their assets in retirement for fear there will be nothing left for their heirs.
 Knowing that you’ll always have the death benefit of a whole life insurance policy can free you to spend down other savings, so you can conquer that bucket list and still leave a financial legacy.

 In addition to locked-in premiums and a lifetime death benefit, whole life insurance policies also accumulate cash value over time (term policies do not).
 Your premium covers the cost of insuring you, the insurance company’s overhead and another portion goes toward the policy’s cash value.
-That cash value portion grows tax free and is guaranteed to grow.
-While the rate of growth may be higher or lower from one year to the next, your cash value will keep growing and never decline in value.
+That cash value portion grows in a tax-advantaged way and is guaranteed to grow.
+While the rate of growth may be higher or lower from one year to the next, your cash value will keep growing.

-While you may be able to generate more growth over time through investments in a tax-advantaged retirement account, the value of those assets will rise and fall — unpredictably and, perhaps, dramatically — from one year to the next.
+While you may be able to generate more growth over time through investments in a tax-advantaged retirement account, the value of those assets will rise and fall—unpredictably and, perhaps, dramatically—from one year to the next.
 When combined with investments in a financial plan, the stability of whole life insurance cash value may free you to take more risk with your investments than you could through an invest-only approach.

 The added value: A tax favored asset that’s guaranteed to grow over time is self-explanatory.
 But here’s the kicker: You can use cash value for anything you want, whenever you want.
 You could take a loan against your policy or withdraw some for anything you need (although that will reduce your death benefit).